nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Initial, unfiltered parallel coordinates view, colored by validation loss</figcaption>
 </figure>

-The figure above shows the initial parallel coordinates view for all 99 trials.
+The figure above shows the initial parallel coordinates view for all 100 trials.
 The bluer the line, the lower the validation loss metric – the more optimal the hyperparameters.
+On the other hand, the redder the line, the less optimal the hyperparameters.

 The initial unfiltered visualization is convoluted, but we can make out some trends.
 For instance, we can see a handful of purple/blue lines in the lower values of `dropout_1_rate` and upper values of `dropout_2_rate`.